narratory/example-apps/README.md

 1. Clone the repository, `git clone https://github.com/narratory/example-apps`.
 2. Go into the folder of the app you want to test, for example `cd flightbooker`.
 3. Run `npm install` to install dependencies.
+4. Set up credentials and fulfillment url (see [Narratory docs on setup](https://narratory.io/docs/setup))
-4. Add your Google credentials and Narratory key to the `src/agent.ts` file (see [Narratory docs on setup](https://narratory.io/docs/setup))
+    * Add your Google credentials and Narratory key to the `src/agent.ts` file
+    * Add the Narratory fulfillment url to your Dialogflow agent
 5. Create your agent and start an interactive chat-prompt in the terminal with `npm run start`

 # Documentation